 Script perforation No. 6 or is it 7?
 I am losing track.
 He made it a point earlier to Lupton that he must level one table leg to stabilize his world renowned shot.
 Another nod to “Suddenly.”
 Yet when it comes time to shoot the plane he simply breaks the window and from a standing position aims for the plane.
 The one about a mile away.
 Fortunately, he is jumped as he prepares to shoot.
 By then the police arrive to level the playing field in a hail of bullets.
 With the Prime Minister’s plane, a Boeing Stratocruiser, safely in the air it transforms into a DC-6 after takeoff.
 A final curtain call for the film’s editor.

 Mitchell comes off flamboyant as the “big shot” getting set for his big shot.
 His arrogance blinds his reasoning.
 The authorities knew who he was thanks to some final words from the U.N. victim.
 Something Mitchell said was impossible.
 When he makes people dead they stay dead.
 If that is not embarrassing enough, they know he drives a Ford Edsel.
 The film does not give Brodie much to do with his limited screen dialogue but it is good to see him in another of his typecast roles.
 Lupton is competent and believable.
-With enough implausibility to elicit a groan or two, the film moves along quite well.
-This would have been a more stunning television drama, however.
+With enough implausibility to elicit a groan or two, the film moves along well.